Attachment Parenting Results After 18 Years

 It’s important to me that I don’t overgeneralize in this article.
 It’s important for you to remember I’m one mother with three individual children and my life and our family’s circumstances may differ from yours.
 That means we can do some things exactly the same way and still get different results.

 Use my personal experience as a guide only.
 Your results may vary.

 Every child is different and every family’s situation is unique, but I hope that sharing my experience and my attachment parenting results so far will help to encourage and warn other parents about the benefits and pitfalls of attachment parenting.

 This is a 3,300+ word article.
 If you’re short on time, please feel free to pin it to Pinterest for later.

 Why I Chose Attachment Parenting

-When I was a child I kept a running list in my head of things I would do differently than my parents did.
-Sometimes it was silly stuff like not making my kids get up early on summer vacation to weed the garden and feed the animals, which I haven’t done, but now as an adult, I don’t think my parents were big ol’ meanies for making me do those things.
+As a child I kept a running list in my head of things I’d do differently than my parents did.
+Sometimes it was silly stuff like not making my kids get up early on summer vacation to weed the garden and feed the pets, which I haven’t done, but now as an adult I don’t think my parents were big ol’ meanies for making me do those things.

-Instead of embracing the tough-love stance of raising a child to adulthood and booting them out of the nest with no option to return I wanted to closely guide them to adulthood, let them go when they were ready to leave and provide a safety net should things go awry.
+Instead of embracing the tough-love stance of raising my child to adulthood then booting them out of the nest with no option to return I wanted to closely guide them to adulthood, let them go when they were ready to leave, and provide a safety net should things go awry.